 Remove from burner.
 Taste, and season with a pinch of salt and pepper if desired.

-Plate dish as pictured on front of card, garnishing with green onions.
+Plate dish as pictured on front of card, spooning sauce over steak and garnishing potatoes with green onions.
 Bon appétit!